manuGil/online-core/docs/source/databases.rst

       The 'select by location' tool in the Toolbox.

    If all went well, you should see some features in the ``urban_areas`` layer highlighted with yellow.
-This mean that such features intersect a railroad.
+This means that such features intersect a railroad.

    .. note::
       **Reflection.**
       What your GIS did was to perform a join on the fly based on a spatial predicate – Intersects.
-The difference is that attributes were not joined; instead features were selected but the principle is the same.
+The difference is that attributes were not joined; instead, features were selected, but the principle is the same.

       In SQL terms, what happened was something like this: